By: Adam Easterling

 Set grill to medium-high heat.
 Put your chicken on the grill, 10 centimetres (4 inches) from the heat, turning once, for 10 minutes per side.
 Make sure the internal temp is at least 74 C (165 F).
 This is some bird barbecue done right!

 Tip: Turn this appetizer into a meal by adding a side!
-Try coleslaw, fruit salad or sweet potato fries!
+Try coleslaw, fruit salad or sweet coleslaw, fruit saladpotato fries!